Suspected Object Matters: Rethinking Model's Prediction for One-stage Visual Grounding: Experiments

 \textbf{Datasets.} We conduct experiments on four benchmark datasets, namely ReferIt~\cite{DBLP:conf/emnlp/KazemzadehOMB14}, RefCOCO~\cite{DBLP:conf/eccv/YuPYBB16}, RefCOCO+~\cite{DBLP:conf/eccv/YuPYBB16} and RefCOCOg~\cite{DBLP:conf/cvpr/MaoHTCY016}.
 Referred entities in ReferIt are selected from SAIAPR-12 dataset~\cite{DBLP:journals/cviu/EscalanteHGLMMSPG10}, where the entities can be objects or stuff (\textit{e.g.,} sky).
 There are 54,127/ 5,842/ 60,103 referring expressions in “train"/ “validation"/ “test" set respectively.
 For RefCOCO~\cite{DBLP:conf/eccv/YuPYBB16}, RefCOCO+~\cite{DBLP:conf/eccv/YuPYBB16} and RefCOCOg~\cite{DBLP:conf/cvpr/MaoHTCY016}, the objects are selected from MSCOCO~\cite{DBLP:conf/eccv/LinMBHPRDZ14}, hence in total there are which 80 object categories.
 Both RefCOCO and RefCOCO+ are splited into “train", “validation", “testA" and “testB" set following~\cite{DBLP:conf/eccv/YuPYBB16}.
 Referred objects in “testA" are people, while those in “testB" are objects of other categories.
 “Train"/ “validation"/ “testA"/ “testB" has 120,624/ 10,834/ 5,657/ 5,095 referring expressions for RefCOCO, and 120,191/ 10,758/ 5,726/ 4,889 referring expressions for RefCOCO+.
 No position pointing words (\textit{e.g.,} “left", ”right") appeared in RefCOCO+, which increases the difficulty of locating the target object.

 \textbf{Implementation details.} DarkNet-53 pre-trained on MSCOCO is used as the image encoder, and LSTM or BERT~\cite{DBLP:journals/corr/abs-1910-03771} is used as the text encoder.
-Since previous one-stage VG methods~\cite{DBLP:journals/corr/abs-1812-03426,yang2019fast,DBLP:conf/cvpr/LiaoLLWCQL20,deng2021transvg} adopt different input resolutions, we resize input image size to 256$\times$256 and 416$\times$416 to evaluate the performances under different resolutions.
-Experiments are conducted with input resolution 256$\times$256 unless specified.
+Since previous one-stage VG methods~\cite{DBLP:journals/corr/abs-1812-03426,yang2019fast,DBLP:conf/cvpr/LiaoLLWCQL20,deng2021transvg} adopt different input resolutions, we resize input image size to 256$\times$256, 416$\times$416 and 640$\times$640 to evaluate the performances under different resolutions.
+Ablations are conducted with input resolution 256$\times$256 unless specified.
 The Adam~\cite{kingma2014adam} optimizer with an initial learning rate of $1e^{-4}$, weight decay of $1e^{-4}$, and batch size of 64 is used to train our network.
 The learning rate is decreased with a cosine annealing strategy~\cite{DBLP:conf/iclr/LoshchilovH17}.
 Following previous work~\cite{huang2021look}, we train our network 100 epochs on ReferIt, RefCOCO and RefCOCO+, and 30 epochs on RefCOCOg.
 During the evaluation, we deactivate our proposed exploration by random connection strategy to eliminate randomness.
 Following prior works~\cite{yang2019fast,yang2020improving,huang2021look}, Pr@0.5(\%) is adopted as the evaluation metric.
-All the experiments are conducted on the Geforce-GTX-1080Ti GPU and CUDA 10.2 with Intel(R) Xeon(R) CPU E5-2640 v4 @ 2.40GHz.
+Inference latency is tested on the Geforce-GTX-1080Ti GPU and CUDA 10.2 with Intel(R) Xeon(R) CPU E5-2640 v4 @ 2.40GHz.